Deploying technology

 Electric Vehicle for Patrol

-We are the first police department in the country to customize a used Tesla Model S and Y into a fully deployable patrol vehicle (now cruising the streets of Fremont).
+We were the first police department in the country to customize a used Tesla Model S and now a Tesla Model Y into fully deployable patrol vehicles (now cruising the streets of Fremont).

 One final point —